uptycslabs/terraform-aws-org-integration/README.md

   # Following bucket and stream configurations are optional
   # Inorder to ingest organization CloudTrail logs you need to set either `cloudtrail_s3_bucket_name` or `kinesis_stream_name`
+  # Provide the resource's regions if these are diiferent from default region

   # Specify whether the given cloudtrail S3 bucket is in master account or not (true/false)
   cloudtrail_s3_bucket_in_master = true